besteyone764/my-site/README.md

 This is an edit to example branch

 This is an update showing  the rebase feature.
 This is on the GitHub line.

+## purpose
+This is a README for a purpose